 Bioretention stormwater treatment facilities are landscaped shallow depressions that capture and filter stormwater runoff.
 These facilities function as a soil and plant-based filtration device that removes pollutants through a variety of physical, biological, and chemical treatment processes.
 The facilities normally consist of a ponding area, mulch layer, planting soils, and plantings.
+An optional gravel layer can be added below the planting soil to provide additional storage volume for infiltration.
 As stormwater passes down through the planting soil, pollutants are filtered, adsorbed, and biodegraded by the soil and plants.
-For areas with low permeability native soils or steep slopes, bioretention areas can be designed with an underdrain system that routes the treated runoff to the storm drain system rather than depending entirely on infiltration.
-See the section BIO-1: Bioretention with Underdrain for relevant design specifications.
+For areas with low permeability native soils or steep slopes, see section INF-7: Bioinfiltration or BIO-1: Bioretention with Underdrain for relevant design specifications.

-Bioretention in Parkway and parking lots

-Photo Credits: Geosyntec Consultants
+Bioretention in Parkway and parking lots Photo Credits: Geosyntec Consultants